JamesPhippsTan/EnvGen_ExpVar/README.md

 R scripts 0) until 7) - RNAseq data processing and quality checks (Figure 1 and supplement).

-_Functions.R - functions for specific but inter-related aspects of the analyses
+_Functions.R - functions for specific types of analyses